 Andrew Williams, fulfils the role of Chair.
 Andrew has a substantive NHS consultant podiatrist post at the Royal Liverpool Hospital in musculoskeletal practice.
 His specialist interests include biomechanics of the lower limb, injection therapy and diagnostic ultrasound.
 Additionally Andrew has a consultant role at Cheshire Spire Hospital.
 A recently appointed consultant fellow of the Institute he brings substantial experience in both the NHS and private sectors to the role of Chair of the Medicines and Procedures committee.

 Somuz Miah, has an extended-scope primary care practice in Birmingham and also is a consultant at the Warwick Biomechanix clinic.
 Somuz is a podiatrist independent prescriber and has substantial experience in various pharmaceutical therapies, by injection, topical or oral routes for a variety of podiatric pathologies.
-Somuz has recently taken on the role of acting Treasurer for the current IOCP executive board.
+Somuz has taken on the role of Treasurer for the current IOCP executive board.
 He is also a consultant fellow of the Institute.

 Martin Harvey, has an extended-scope podiatry practice in a multi-discipline NHS primary care healthcare centre in Tamworth, Staffordshire.
 Additionally at this location Martin provides a triage service for local physicians for suspect skin cancers, before decisions are taken as to appropriate secondary care referral pathways.
 Martin is a podiatrist independent prescriber and also teaches injection therapies for the lower limb to podiatrists, medical doctors and nurses, both in the UK and overseas.
 Martin also has admitting and out-patient consultant privileges at the Priory Hospital in Birmingham and the Edgbaston Hospital Birmingham.